RunDevelopment/RunDevelopment.github.io/posts/2026-05-16-threshold/article.md

 color: "#418289"
 ---

-A while ago, I had a problem: I wanted to apply a threshold filter to an image, to get a black-and-white version of it.
-This is easy enough in most image-editing programs and image libraries (e.g. OpenCV).
-Example:
+I had a problem some time ago: I wanted to apply a threshold to an image to get a black-and-white version.
+This is easy enough in most image-editing programs and image libraries (like OpenCV).
+For example, here's a threshold applied to a masterful artwork:

 ![Bold and Brash](./threshold-47p.webp)

-However, they all produce images that are _only_ pure black and pure white:
+However, all pixels in the thresholded image are _only_ pure black or pure white:

 ![Bold and Brash](./threshold-47p-zoom.webp)

-The once smooth lines of the original image have been replaced by a series of black-and-white steps.
+The once smooth lines of the original have been replaced by a series of black-and-white steps.
 Of course, that's to be expected.
-Regular thresholding produces pixels that are either pure black or pure white.
-No in-betweens.
+It's what regular thresholding does.
+Pure black and white with no in-betweens.
 Sometimes that's desirable, sometimes not.

-In my case, I wanted to keep the smooth lines of the original in the thresholded image.
+In my case, I wanted to keep the smooth lines and sub-pixel details of the original in the thresholded image.
 In other words, I needed anti-aliasing.

 ## Contents